Directivity Match: Horns, Waveguides, and Woofer Harmony

 The crossover slope, along with meticulously adjusted time delays, plays a vital role in ensuring a smooth transition between the woofer’s coverage and the horn/waveguide’s coverage.
 This transition should be free of abrupt changes (on-axis or off-axis) to avoid unwanted coloration or distortions in the sound.

-Moreover, a common misconception in modern loudspeaker design is prioritizing an exact 120-degree directivity match at crossover and up to 20 kHz on the depends of more important aspects like coverage adapted to listening distance.
+Moreover, a common misconception in modern loudspeaker design is prioritizing an exact 120-degree directivity match at crossover and with all frequencies on the depends of more important aspects like coverage adapted to listening distance.

 This “one-120°-coverage-fits-all” approach leads to completely ignores psyckoacoustics principles and coverage adapted to distance as see in critical distance article.